rahulrex1009/Core-Java-Quiz-App/README.md

 # Core-Java-Quiz-App
-This is a command-line application made using Core Java.
+This is a command-line Quiz application made using Core Java.